-As the eyes of the nation are on the Galveston/Houston area suffering under the deluge of Hurricane Harvey and its remnants, an account from history reminds us that heroes of the Church have always been at the service of both strangers and neighbors in times of adversity.
+Each time a big storm hits, and we brace for the untold damage in life and property, an account from history can remind us that heroes of the Church have always been at the service of both strangers and neighbors in times of adversity.

 On September 8, 1900, in Galveston, 10 sisters of the Congregation of the Sisters of Charity lost their lives along with 90 children aged 2 to 13 in their care at St. Mary’s Orphans Asylum.

 They were among 6,000 people who lost their lives in that hurricane.

 The Sisters of Charity were in Galveston at the behest of Bishop Claude M. Dubuis, the French-born second bishop of the diocese from 1862 to 1892.
 In addition to caring for the many orphans who had lost their parents to yellow fever, the sisters also ran an infirmary, the first Catholic hospital in the state, established in 1867.

 The orphanage was at first located within the infirmary, but the sisters had the opportunity to move it out of town, away from the threat of epidemics, to a beach-front location.